dsnezhkov/zombieant/README.md

 ### Protecting your Cradles and Preloaders

+A few words of caution:

-After the dust settles, and your EDRs are hopefully lost in the forest of process trees, memory descriptor that lead nowhere and zombies, and ants (lol), you have to remember that the next time you face them they will be ready.
+After the dust settles, and your EDRs are hopefully lost in the forest of process trees and zombie process ant targets compelled to run your code (lol), you have to remember that the next time you face them they will be ready.
 Take steps to protect your payloads.
 Either via additional evasion capabilities, encryption, or other novel ways to be curious, inquisitive and overserving.

 Some ideas and tips below, I also hope defensive hackers take note ;)